al-ce/karaml/docs/config_guide.md

 ### Profile names, rule-set title, and global parameters

-At the top of your config, you can add some **optional** yaml maps that will give your config a profile name, a complex-modifications rule-set title, and global parameters that will apply to your profile.
+At the top of your config, you can add some **optional** YAML maps that will give your config a profile name, a complex-modifications rule-set title, and global parameters that will apply to your profile.
 All these can exist in a config regardless of how you use it.